-SAN FERNANDO VALLEY – “I tell people that when you baptize people, it shows how hard your church works,” Richard Cano says.
+SAN Diego – “I tell people that when you baptize people, it shows how hard your church works,” Richard Cano says.
 “In my heart, you can’t beat that!”

-Richard Cano has served as church planting catalyst with the California Southern Baptist Convention Church Starting Group since 2003.
-He specializes in starting new Hispanic churches in the San Fernando Valley Association and the LAX Urban Center.
-Since beginning his ministry with CSBC, Richard has been instrumental in planting more than 35 churches to extend God’s kingdom.
+Richard has served as a church planting catalyst with the California Southern Baptist Convention Church Starting Group since 2003.
+He specializes in starting Hispanic churches in San Diego Association.
+Since beginning his ministry with CSBC, Richard has been instrumental in planting more than 45 churches to extend God’s Kingdom.

 “I became a Christian through my boss where I used to work in San Diego,” Richard said.
 “He would talk to me about Christ.
 This went on for about two years, and I really did not want to hear too much about it.
 One day his wife asked me, ‘If you died today, do you know where you would go?’”